TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### MaxHighScoresPerListForPlayer

+The maximum number of high scores to save for a song on a player's profile.

 Possible values are ``1``, ``2``. ``3``, ``4``, ``5``, ``6``, ``7``, ``8``, ``9``, ``10``, ``11``, ``12``, ``13``, ``14``, ``15``, ``16``, ``17``, ``18``, ``19`` and ``20``.

 Default value: 3

 ### MaxInputLatencySeconds

+The amount of latency the input has, in seconds.
+Only affects the maximum step distance.

 Default value: 0.000000

 ### MaxRegenComboAfterMiss

+The maximum amount of combo needed to start gaining life after a miss.

 Default value: 5

 ### MaxSongsInEditCourse

+The maximum amount of edit charts allowed in a course. ``-1`` turns off the limit.

 Default value: -1